 You can open multiple copies of Schema Diff in individual tabs simultaneously.
-To close a copy of Schema Diff, click the X in the upper-right hand corner of the tab bar.
+To close a tab, click the X in the upper-right hand corner of the tab bar.

 Fig. 1: Schema Diff dialog

 Use the Preferences dialog to specify if Schema Diff should open in a new browser tab.
 Set Open in new browser tab option to true.